Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Outlook

 \section{Outlook}

-At this point, we would like to address open questions and problems that have arisen from our work.
+In this section, we address open questions and problems that have arisen from our work.

 At present, it is not possible to say in advance whether a mitigation strategy will be successful for the specific modeling task.
 During the evaluation is has become evident that not all mitigation strategies fail with the same datasets.
-It would therefore be interesting to investigate which specific characteristics datasets or modeling tasks must have in order for mitigation strategies to work particularly effectively or not.
+It would therefore be interesting to investigate which specific characteristics datasets or modeling tasks must have for mitigation strategies to work particularly effectively or not.
 This would have the advantage that a priori of applying a mitigation approach a statement about the applicability could be made.
 This probably also depends on the distribution and importance of the individual features, which was not part of this work.

-In addition, the questions arise as to how expert knowledge can be obtained to determine the domain preference and which of the two relevance functions allowing domain preference (density-distance and density-ratio relevance) is more powerful when using domain preference.
+In addition, the questions arise as to how expert knowledge can be obtained to determine the domain priority and which of the two relevance functions allowing domain priority (density-distance and density-ratio relevance) is more powerful when including it.

+Current relevance functions assess sample relevance exclusively from the marginal distribution of the target variable.
+However, sample rarity may also stem from sparsely populated regions of the input space.
+Extending relevance estimation to account for joint input--target distributions is a natural direction, for example by replacing marginal target densities with joint density estimates, as partially explored by \citet{yang2021delving}.
+While conceptually appealing, this substantially increases computational and statistical complexity, particularly when comparing joint distributions to domain-priority distributions.

-So far all density-based relevance functions used the Silverman's rule of thumb to assess the bandwidth for the kernel and we adhered to it for comparability and simplicity.
+So far, all density-based relevance functions used the Silverman's rule of thumb to assess the bandwidth for the kernel and we adhered to it for comparability and simplicity.
 However, the Silverman bandwidth is non-optimal for non-normal distributions.
 In the future, we therefore recommend evaluating whether other bandwidth estimators, like the ISJ bandwidth, are more suitable.